harshdev-7275/chart-generation/README.md

 # Dynamic Data Analysis and Visualization

 A full-stack application that allows users to query data using natural language and visualize it through various chart types.
-The application uses FastAPI for the backend, React for the frontend, and PostgreSQL for the database.
+The application uses Node.js/TypeScript for the backend, React/TypeScript for the frontend, and Redis for caching.

 ## Features